brahle/django-quickstart/README.md

 You don't want to have your security (easily) breached.
 Django has a bad habbit of saving the secret key inside the `settings.py` file.
-We, therefore, change that, and **store the secret key in a separate file**. `.gitignore` will ensure that we won't commit it by accident.
+We, therefore, change that, and **automatically generate the secret key and store it in a separate file**. `.gitignore` will ensure that we won't commit it by accident.

 We also split `settings.py` into two files: